Mix Application Commands#

 Tip

-The Pattern_n field is the key parameter for Mix applications: the robot program must use it to select the correct picking routine (approach position, gripper opening, gripping force, etc.) based on the identified part type.
+The field Pattern_n is the key parameter for Mix applications: the robot program must use it to select the correct picking routine (approach position, gripper opening, picking force, etc.) according to the type of part identified.

 For information on the communication protocol and TCP/IP connection parameters, see: